Young & Gettin' It

 "Young & Gettin' It" is a song by American rapper Meek Mill from his debut studio album, Dreams and Nightmares (2012).
 The song features a guest appearance from fellow rapper Kirko Bangz.
 It was produced by Jahlil Beats, who served as a co-writer with the rappers and Vincent Robinson.
 On September 19, 2012, Maybach Music Group and Warner Bros.
 Records released the song as the album's third single.
 A club-influenced track with Auto-Tune usage for Mill and Kirko Bangz, it sees the former celebrating his successes.

 "Young & Gettin' It" received mixed reviews from music critics, who were divided in their assessments of the subject matter.
 Its composition garnered some praise, though the Auto-Tune usage was often criticized.
 In the United States, the song charted at number 86 on the Billboard Hot 100 and number 25 on the Hot R&B/Hip-Hop Songs chart.
 It was certified gold in the country by the Recording Industry Association of America.
-An accompanying music video was released on October 28, 2012, which shows Mill partying with Kirko Bangz on an Royal Caribbean and them venturing into Miami.
+An accompanying music video was released on October 28, 2012, which shows Mill partying with Kirko Bangz on a Royal Caribbean and them venturing into Miami.
 In November 2012, the song was performed live by the rappers and the Roots on Late Night with Jimmy Fallon, with scratches from Funkmaster Flex.